slatedocs/slate/source/includes/_feature-appending.md

 }})
 ```

-The "stream" member tells Crunch to acquire rows from the stream to form this
+The "stream" member tells Crunch to acquire the data from the stream to form this
 Batch.
-If `null`, the system will acquire all currently pending rows
+The "stream" member must be `null`, then the system will acquire all
-(any new rows which arrive during the formation of this Batch will be queued
+currently pending messages (any new messages which arrive during the formation of
-and not fetched).
-If an integer, the system will attempt to fetch that many
-rows from the stream, waiting up to 10 seconds for new ones if the number
-exceeds the number of pending rows.
-If there are no pending rows,
+this Batch will be queued and not fetched).
+If there are no pending messages,
 `409 Conflict` is returned instead of 201/202 for the new Batch.

 ##### Pending rows will be added automatically

 Every hour, the Crunch system goes through all datasets, and for each that has pending streamed data, it batches up the pending rows and adds them to the dataset automatically, as long as the dataset is not currently in use by someone.
 That way, streamed data will magically appear in the dataset for the next time a user loads it, but if a user is actively working with the dataset, the system won't update their view of the data and disrupt their session.

+See [Stream](#stream) for more details on streams.